-Items 1.1 to 1.7 are used for identifying and matching purposes.
+Items 2.1 to 2.7 are used for identifying and matching purposes.

-1.1 'LA child ID'
+2.1 'LA child ID'

 This must be a unique id for each child (no longer than 10 characters), and it should be retained from year to year.
 The 'LA child ID' can only contain alphabetic or numeric characters.
-It must be the same id that is used for other purposes, for example the children looked after SSDA903 returns.
+It must be the same id that is used for other purposes, for example in the children looked after data collection return.